-"The Indoctrination Lobby" is a descriptive title that Discover The Networks has assigned to a coalition of more than 20 organizations that united in 2006 under the name Free Exchange on Campus (FEC).
+"The Indoctrination Lobby" is a descriptive title that Discover The Networks assigned to a coalition of more than 20 organizations that united in 2006 under the name Free Exchange on Campus (FEC).
 FEC was formed for a single purpose: to attack David Horowitz's newly published book The Professors.
 The book's critics consisted chiefly of tenured radicals in the academy as well as their apologists outside the academy.
-The Indoctrination Lobby, or FEC, falls under the latter designation.
+The Indoctrination Lobby, or FEC, fell under the latter designation.

-Common Cause (2007 assets: $2,034,902; in addition, the Common Cause Education Fund, which is affiliated with Common Cause, had assets in 2007 totaling $1,319,097)
+Common Cause (2007 assets: $2,034,902; in addition, the Common Cause Education Fund, an affiliate of Common Cause, had assets in 2007 totaling $1,319,097)

-Democracy Matters (2003 assets: $137,758; in addition, the Democracy Matters Institute, which is affiliated with Democracy Matters and shares its address, had assets in 2008 totaling $872,770.)
+Democracy Matters (2003 assets: $137,758; in addition, the Democracy Matters Institute, an affiliate of Democracy Matters, had assets in 2008 totaling $872,770.)

-Free Press (2007 assets: $3,559,938; in addition, the Free Press Action Fund, which is affiliated with Free Press and shares its address, had assets in 2007 totaling $264,996.)
+Free Press (2007 assets: $3,559,938; in addition, the Free Press Action Fund, an affiliate of Free Press, had assets in 2007 totaling $264,996.)

 Mobilize.org (2007 assets: $3,020)